Ariel-I/solabee_plants/README.md

 <h2>License</h2>

-The gem is available as open source under the terms of the [MIT](https://opensource.org/licenses/MIT) License.
+The project is available as open source under the terms of the [MIT](https://opensource.org/licenses/MIT) License.